SpyC0der77/circle-codex/README.md

 <br />
 <br />

 This repo is trimmed to only the Inbox page of the original Circle app.
-It runs a minimal Next.js + shadcn/ui setup focused solely on the notifications inbox UI.
+It runs a minimal Next.js + shadcn/ui setup focused solely on an email inbox UI.

 ## 🛠️ Technologies